 ACC 522 Advanced Issues in Auditing (3 credits)

 BUS 603 Critical Thinking and Effective Presentations (1 credit)

-Students must select their track (MAcc-Assurance, MAcc-Corporate, or MST-Taxation) by the spring semester of their senior year before registering for their final fall classes.
+Students must select their track (MAcc-Assurance, MAcc-Corporate, or MST-Taxation) by the spring semester of their senior year.
 Note that students selecting the MAcc-Corporate track must have taken FIN 303 in order to take the graduate finance courses required for the track.